PhrozenIO/PowerRemoteDesktop/README.md

 * Remote Desktop Streaming: This feature allows you to stream the desktop of the remote computer to your own device.
 The streaming supports HDPI and scaling, providing a high-quality display on various screens and resolutions.
 * Remote Control: With this feature, you can control the mouse (including moves, clicks, and wheel) and keyboard of the remote computer as if you were sitting in front of it.
 * Secure: To protect the privacy and security of your remote desktop sessions, the module uses TLSv1.2 or 1.3 to encrypt the network traffic.
 Access to the server is granted through a challenge-based authentication mechanism that requires a user-defined complex password.
-* Network Traffic Encryption: The module supports encrypting the network traffic using either a default X509 certificate (which requires administrator privileges) or your own custom X509 certificate.
+* Network Traffic Encryption: The module supports encrypting the network traffic using either a default X509 certificate or your own custom X509 certificate (recommended).
 * Server Certificate Fingerprint Validation: To ensure the authenticity of the server, the module allows you to validate the fingerprint of the server certificate and optionally persist this validation between sessions.
 * Clipboard Synchronization: This feature allows you to synchronize the clipboard text between the viewer (your device) and the server (the remote computer).
 You can easily copy and paste text between the two systems.
 * Mouse Cursor Icon Synchronization: The module also synchronizes the state of the mouse cursor icon between the viewer (virtual desktop) and the server, providing a more seamless and intuitive remote desktop experience.